HoldenFolk/BikeRentalDApp/m5/Prototype.md

 [^3]: Metamask is a popular cryptocurrency wallet manager and a gateway to blockchain based decentralized applications like PIXI.

-[^4]: A Trusted Execution Environment (TEE) is a segregated area of memory and CPU that is protected from the rest of the CPU using encryption, any data in the TEE can't be read or tampered with by any code outside that environment.
+[^4]: A secure decryptor would store its private key on a Trusted Executing Environment (TEE) hosted on an independant server out of PIXI's control.
+A TEE is a segregated area of memory and CPU that is protected from the rest of the CPU using encryption, any data in the TEE can't be read or tampered with by any code outside that environment.
 Data can be manipulated inside the TEE by suitably authorized code.
 Source: https://learn.microsoft.com/en-us/azure/confidential-computing/trusted-execution-environment

 [^5]: It can be argued that privacy coins are a type of unlinkable anonymous cryptocurrencies but their scope of use is limited and was not realistically implementable in our project.